vastlimits/uberAgent-ESA-Sysmon-Converter/README.md

 	</EventFiltering>
 </Sysmon>
 ```
-After executing the following statement
+After executing the following command
 --- `vl.Sysmon.Converter -i C:\tmp\example.xml -o C:\tmp\exampleOutput\`
-we should find **uberAgent-ESA-am-converted.conf** in our output directory with the following content:
+you should see **uberAgent-ESA-am-converted.conf** in your output directory having the following content:
 ```
 [ActivityMonitoringRule]
 RuleName = A Sysmon converted rule